Best Practices for Communicating with Your Expert Witness

 Set Ground Rules for Testimony

 In order to make the most out of an expert’s testimony, preparation is key.
 An expert may have extensive experience testifying in court.
-However, it does not mean that the importance of the direct and cross-examinations should be overlooked.
+However, it does not mean that the importance of direct and cross-examinations should be overlooked.
 Any weaknesses in the expert’s opinion should be thoroughly discussed in preparation for a zealous cross-examination by opposing counsel.

 Likewise, the importance of the direct examination should not be minimized.
 The attorney and expert should prepare a general direct examination outline, highlighting the major points they seek to elicit.
 Even if an expert’s opinion is beyond reproach from a scientific aspect, the expert still needs to be competent in bringing his points across to a jury.
-An attorney and expert may work together to ensure that both the questions and answers during the direct examination are clear, concise, and avoid legalese.
+An attorney and expert may work together to ensure that both the questions and answers during the direct examination are clear, and concise, and avoid legalese.
 This is so that the jury may fully benefit from the information presented.

 About the author